Tutorial on the pylon

 - Customized for desktop as well as embedded systems

-The GenTL standard offers the ability to generically find one or more cameras, address and configure them and then take photos.
+The GenTL standard offers the ability to generically find one or more cameras, address and configure them and then capture images.
 This means Basler cameras can also be operated with third-party software libraries that support the GenTL standard, such as MathWorks MATLAB, MVTec HALCON or STEMMER IMAGING Common Vision Blox (see functional block diagram).
 Thanks to Basler’s longstanding experience and industry-leading expertise in the development of high-performance drivers, this enables a stable, reliable and error-free image transfer along with low CPU load.

 With the release of the pylon 5 Camera Software Suite, Basler became the first camera manufacturer to introduce a camera software using the new GenICam 3 technology.